EU sanctions damage lifeline transit of Belarus potash via Lithuania

 “The real pain will come when these contracts are over,” Iossub said.

-Belarus potash company (BPC), which competes with Mosaic (MOS.N) and Israel's ICL (ICL.TA) among other producers, did not reply to a Reuters request for comment.
+Belarus potash company (BPC), which competes with Mosaic and Israel’s ICL among other producers, did not reply to a Reuters request for comment.

 Supplies from Belarus account for 20% of the global potash trade.
 Restricting the supply of such size will lead to growth in potash prices and may add to current global food inflation, BPC said in a recent comment.